Mynusjanai/japanese_classification/README.md

 # Next Steps
 * Work with kuzushiji (Japanese cursive writing) KMINST dataset variations
-* OpenCV for live model image recognition using webcam
+* OpenCV for live model image recognition using a webcam
 * Expand model for touchscreen handwriting API integration for language education (iOS app)
 * The CUNY Endangered Language Initiative strives to preserve our dying languages around the world.
-Use model as a way to utilize computational linguistics and preserve precious texts and early written Japanese history<br><br>
+Use the model as a way to utilize computational linguistics and preserve precious texts and early written Japanese history<br><br>

 # References